aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-05-24-a-taste-of-functional-java.md

 ```
 This is our final solution and summary is that we reduced *15+* lines of code that contains two *for loops* and two *if expressions* with basically a one-liner, just with the two *flatMap* operations, and one *filter*.

 I'm sure that I got your attention now, and that you finally realized the power of declarative approach and functional style of programming.
 The solution is pretty readable and clearly expresses what is our intention.
-Maybe you noticed that I used shorter variable names which is very common practice in a functional world, even though a typical Java developer will think that this is not expressive enough.
+Maybe, you noticed that I used shorter variable names which is very common practice in a functional world, even though a typical Java developer will think that this is not expressive enough.
-There is no code nesting and ugly pyramids of doom, repeatable for loops, extensive usage of if expressions, and creation of temporary variables that will be filled upon iteration.
+There is no code nesting and ugly *pyramids of doom*, repeatable *for loops*, extensive usage of *if expressions*, and creation of *temporary variables* that will be filled upon iteration.

-In the next few chapters, I will present a couple of concepts that are usually used in a functional world but unfortunately are not available in Java Standard Library.
-We are going to use [Vavr](https://www.vavr.io/), which is a Java library that provides us immutable collections that already have operations like *map*, *flatMap*, *filter*, and others without the need to transform it to the *Stream* first.
-Besides new collection API, Vavr gives us a few monadic containers types like *Option*, *Try*, and *Either* that we are going to explore to the details.
+In the next few chapters, I will present a couple of concepts that are usually used in a functional world and unfortunately are not available in Java Standard Library.
+We are going to use [*Vavr*](https://www.vavr.io/), which is a Java library that provides us immutable collections that already has operations like *map*, *flatMap*, *filter*, and others without the need to transform it to the *Stream* first.
+Besides new collection API, *Vavr* gives us a few monadic containers types like *Option*, *Try*, and *Either* that we are going to explore to the details.
 These types are pretty interesting and by applying them your code becomes safer, declarative, and composable.

 [Vavr Option](https://www.vavr.io/vavr-docs/#_option) is similar to [Java Optional](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html), but there are a couple of problems with Core Java implementation.
 If you want to find more about it, check the next articles: